Public Transit Accidents

 What New York Law Requires in Public Transit Accident Claims

-Public transit operators in New York, including the MTA, NYCTA, LIRR, and Metro-North, are classified as common carriers under state law and owe passengers a heightened duty of care.
+Public transit operators in New York, including the MTA, NYCTA, LIRR, and Metro-North, are classified as common carriers under state law and owe a duty to exercise reasonable care under the circumstances.
 Because these agencies are government entities, you must file a Notice of Claim under General Municipal Law Section 50-e within 90 days of your accident before you can pursue a lawsuit.
 Missing that 90-day window can permanently bar your claim, regardless of how serious your injuries are.

 New York's no-fault insurance rules also apply to bus accidents, meaning you have 30 days from the date of the accident to file a no-fault application to preserve your right to lost wages and medical expense coverage.
 The broader statute of limitations under CPLR Section 214 gives you three years to file a personal injury lawsuit, but the Notice of Claim requirement makes early action essential.